 Prolonging the life of our heating and air conditioning systems is something that we all want to do, especially since times are tough and we’re all looking for new ways to save money.
-Replacing or upgrading a heating or air conditioning system can be a pricey endeavor, so it makes sense that more and more people are taking the time to keep their heating and air conditioning systems up to par on the maintenance.
+Replacing or upgrading a heating or air conditioning system can be a pricey endeavor, so it makes sense that more and more people are taking the time to keep their heating and air conditioning systems up to par on maintenance.

 It’s maintenance that really keeps both business and residential heating systems running smoothly and efficiently during the cold winter months.
 Neglect or poor maintenance can, and often does, lead to obsolete and dysfunctional systems.
-Individual components ware out and need replacing while others need added lubrication and annual cleaning.
+Individual components are out and need replacing while others need added lubrication and annual cleaning.
 Your average resident won’t know how to go about making these necessary maintenance work, and most of the time won’t even know that there is work that needs to be done.

 Our heating systems, along with our cooling systems, are machines and need regular maintenance just like any other machine.
-Take your car, for example – you wouldn’t let it go for a year without an oil change, unless you were looking for a car that doesn’t run.
+Take your car, for example – you wouldn’t let it go for a year without an oil change unless you were looking for a car that doesn’t run.
 The same holds true for heaters and air conditioners.

 Yes, maintenance is truly the way to go about prolonging the life of our heating and air conditioning systems.
-Not only will the maintenance help prolong the life cycle of our equipment, it will also help with keeping monthly utility bills down.
-A well-maintenanced system runs more efficiently and with less power usage, allowing us to keep our homes at a comfortable temperature throughout every season of the year without having to pay out the nose for it.
+Not only will the maintenance help prolong the life cycle of our equipment, but it will also help with keeping monthly utility bills down.
+A well-maintenance system runs more efficiently and with less power usage, allowing us to keep our homes at a comfortable temperature throughout every season of the year without having to pay out the nose for it.

-Not all of the maintenance has to be done by a professional central heating company, there are a few things everyone can do to help prolong their systems lifecycle and reduce their monthly bills.
+Not all of the maintenance has to be done by a professional central heating company, there are a few things everyone can do to help prolong the lifecycle of their systems and reduce their monthly bills.
 For instance, keeping up on replacing the air filters will go a long way.
 They tend to clog relatively quickly, so keeping them cleaning and replaced will go a long way.
 Another great thing we can all do is ensure that there are no bushes or other obstacles obstructing the outdoor units.